tracykteal/msu_al340/README.md

 # The Shell

-**Material by Paul Wilson, Milad Fatenejad, Sasha Wood, and Radhika Khetani**
+**Material by Paul Wilson, Milad Fatenejad, Sasha Wood, and Radhika Khetani for Software Carpentry http://http://software-carpentry.org/ **
 * Modified by Tracy Teal *

-# What is the shell?
+## What is the shell?
 How do I access the shell?

 The *shell* is a program that presents a command line interface which allows you to control your computer using commands entered